davidcornu/boomerang/README.md

 A layer-7 proxy for the [Busbud](http://busbud.com) [blog](http://blog.busbud.com) which

-- Serves content from `http://blog.busbud.com` from any host under the `/blog` path, rewriting any full and absolute links to point to the new location.
+- Serves content from `http://blog.busbud.com` from any host under the `/blog` path, rewriting any absolute and relative links to point to the new location.
 - Removes the following elements:
     - `<style>`
     - `<link rel='stylesheet'>`